Travel Disruption

 TfL have advised on strike days to expect:

 Make sure you check before you travel for the latest on how services are running.
 Further information about strikes and their impact on TfL services can be found here.
+If visiting the venue on these dates please allow extra time for your journey to and from the venue and explore alternative travel routes (see below):

 Uber Boat by Thames Clippers